Rule 10.742. Use of attorneys as court-appointed temporary judges

 (c) Record and report of uses

-Each trial court that uses attorneys as temporary judges must record and report to the Administrative Office of the Courts on a quarterly basis information concerning its use of them.
+Each trial court that uses attorneys as temporary judges must record and report to Judicial Council staff on a quarterly basis information concerning its use of them.
 The report must state:

 (1)The number of attorneys used as temporary judges by that court each month;

 (2)The number and types of cases, and the amount of time, on which the temporary judges were used each month; and

 (3)Whether any of the appointments of temporary judges were made under the exception in rule 2.810(d) and, if so, the number of and reasons for these appointments.

 (Subd (c) amended effective January 1, 2016; previously amended effective January 1, 2007.)

 Rule 10.742 amended effective January 1, 2016; adopted as rule 6.742 effective July 1, 2006; previously amended and renumbered as rule 10.742 effective January 1, 2007.